entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Shelton, C.D., Sander, P.M., Stein, K., and Winkelhorst, H., 2012.
 Long bone histology indicates sympatric species of Dimetrodon (Lower Permian, Sphenacodontidae).
 Earth and Environmental Science Transactions of the Royal Society of Edinburgh, v.
 103, no. 3-4, p.
 217-236. doi: 10.1017/S175569101300025X
 Vaughn, P.P., 1955.
 The Permian reptile Araeoscelis restudied.
 Bulletin of the Museum of Comparative Zoology, v.
 113, no. 5, p.
 303-467.
 Williston, S.W., 1910.
 Cacops, Desmospondylus; new genera of Permian vertebrates.
 Bulletin of the Geological Society of America, v.
 21, p.
 249-284.
+Cosgriff, J. W. (1965).
+A new genus of Temnospondyli from the Triassic of Western Australia.
+Journal of the Royal Society of Western Australia, 48, 65–90. mindat.org

+McKenzie, K. G. (1961).
+The vertebrate localities in the Triassic Blina Shale of the Canning Basin, Western Australia.
+Journal of the Royal Society of Western Australia, 44(3), 69–76.
+Cosgriff, J. W., & Garbutt, N. K. (1972).
+Erythrobatrachus noonkanbahensis, a trematosaurid species from the Blina Shale.
+Journal of the Royal Society of Western Australia, 55(1), 5–18.
+Kear, B. P., & Hamilton‑Bruce, R. J. (2011).
+Dinosaurs in Australia: Mesozoic Life from the Southern Continent.
+CSIRO Publishing.